Transitioning to an eVisa for UK BRP Holders

 The Home Office must ensure that every person can prove and access their status without technical error in any circumstance by allowing expired physical evidence of immigration status to be acceptable, and/or issuing new physical evidence of immigration status.
 This would prevent affected individuals being in unable to prove their rights when technology fails or is inaccessible.

 Engagement must be meaningful.
-We recommend using informative, personalized, and tailored as well as mass forms of communication across a wider range of media, including advertisements, extensive email campaigns, and direct engagement with charities and community groups.
+We recommend using informative, personalised, and tailored as well as mass forms of communication across a wider range of media, including advertisements, extensive email campaigns, and direct engagement with charities and community groups.
 Most importantly, the lessons from EUSS and Windrush must be learned, and mistakes must not be repeated.

 A helpline that can be contacted in the UK and abroad for free, available 24/7 with translation services, should be established for migrants, carriers, employers, landlords, and others for: